 Bioarchaeology or equivalent obtained;

-This is a seminar with a limited amount of participants, for Archaeology students exclusively;
+This is a seminar with a limited number of participants (32), for Archaeology students exclusively;

 Human osteoarchaeology is the study of human skeletal remains found in an archaeological context.
 Analysis of the human skeleton is absolutely integral to understanding the past, as it provides primary evidence of the people enacting and experiencing the world.

 The focus of this course is the identification of human skeletal and dental remains, and then application of this knowledge to learn more about individuals and populations.
 Moreover, it includes a discussion on the ethical treatment of human skeletal remains.

 Two days of on-campus lectures and practical assignments of 12 hours in total (2 x 6 hours).